PrefectHQ/prefect-openai/README.md

 To streamline this process, we could add AI to the mix, to offer a more human-readable summary of the issue, so it's easier for the developer to understand what went wrong and implement a fix.

-After installing `prefect-openai`, you can easily incorporate OpenAI within your flows to help you achieve the aforementioned benefits!
+After installing `prefect-openai` and [saving an OpenAI key](#saving-an-openai-key), you can easily incorporate OpenAI within your flows to help you achieve the aforementioned benefits!

 ```python
 from prefect import flow, get_run_logger